Key Points

 All proposals to send an undercover operative to work in a business or organisation must be conducted in accordance with the Editorial Guidelines.

 The Editorial Guidelines require that Editorial Policy is consulted over job applications, which includes the use of a CV.
-This should normally contain as much accurate information as possible.
+This should normally contain as much accurate information as possible, and the amount of false information kept to a minimum.
 Should the application be successful, an entirely fictitious past and persona creates extra pressures in what is already a uniquely demanding situation, and could jeopardise the investigation.

 When someone is working undercover, another member of the production team is normally based nearby in order to provide back-up or other assistance and support (including debriefs and help with record keeping).